Ar-Anik/Database/README.md

   13. Performance tuning and monitoring

-Important topics that are related to database reliability and performance include:
+# Important topics that are related to database reliability and performance include :

 # Indexing:
   1. Types of indexes (B-tree, hash, full-text)